TERREMEMBER/znbase/docs/content/stable/sample-data/northwind.md

 ## Explore the Northwind database

 That’s it!
-You are now ready to start exploring the Northwind database and YugabyteDB features using the command line or your favorite PostgreSQL tool.
+You are now ready to start exploring the Northwind database and ZNbaseDB features using the command line or your favorite PostgreSQL tool.